Nivolumab (By injection)

 - Diarrhea that may contain blood, severe stomach pain, constipation

-- Fever, chills, trouble breathing, dizziness, or skin rash while receiving the infusion
+- Fever, chills, dizziness, or skin rash while receiving the infusion

 - Severe joint or muscle pain

-- Weakness, headache, tiredness, weight changes, feeling cold, or changes in mood or behavior
+- Weakness, headache, tiredness, weight changes, feeling cold, changes in mood or behavior

 If you notice these less serious side effects, talk with your doctor: